 TABC Requirements and UT Austin Recommendations

-TABC requires that a licensed TABC caterer or bartender be used when there is an exchange of funds at an event or for an event.
-This includes tickets being charged for the event or providing a tip jar to the bartender.
-The vice president for legal affairs recommends that a TABC licensed caterer or bartender be used for all events as this will absolve the university of liability if someone is overserved or if a minor is served.
-If alcohol is served by a non-licensed individual, both the individual that served the alcohol and the university could be liable if someone is overserved or if a minor is served.
-University employees should not be used as servers at an event unless it is in their official job description (even if they are TABC certified).
+The vice president for legal affairs recommends that a TABC-licensed caterer/bartender be used for all events as this will absolve the university of liability if a minor is served or an individual is overserved.
+If alcohol is served by a non-licensed individual, both the individual that served the alcohol and the university could be liable if a minor is served or an individual is overserved.

 Exceptions will be approved under the following conditions:

-- If there is an exchange of funds (see FAQ number 6) at the event, the alcohol must be served by a caterer or bartender holding a valid TABC license
+- If there is an exchange of funds (see FAQ #6) at the event, the alcohol must be served by a TABC-licensed caterer/bartender;

-- All pertinent laws, regent rules and university policies* regarding alcoholic beverages are observed, and
+- All pertinent laws, Regents’ Rules and university policies* regarding alcoholic beverages are observed an strictly enforced; and

-The delegate(s) have authority limited only to the approval of exception requests to use alcohol on property and in buildings owned by UT Austin.
-All pertinent laws, regent rules and university policies regarding the use of alcoholic beverages must be observed and strictly enforced.
+Delegate authority is limited to the approval of exception requests to serve alcohol on property and in buildings owned or controlled by UT Austin.

 ** Previously submitted blanket event authorizations approved without an end date are no longer valid.
 A new request will need to be submitted using the online form.**